-The Gainesville, Florida day trips and one tank trips described in Florida Backroads Travel are all within a 100 mile radius of Gainesville.
+The Gainesville, Florida day trips and one tank trips described in our website are all within a 100 mile radius of Gainesville.

 We estimate that the average passenger car can go about 250 miles on one tank of gas, so these trips will get you there and back with a few gallons to spare.

 Here are some things to do and places to see within 100 miles of Gainesville.